CivicActions/ssp-toolkit/docs/ssp.md

 - PHP error log: Records any issues that occur during the PHP processing portion of a page load.
 Issues reported here are usually caused by a website’s code, configuration, or content.

+##### Ilias

+Transaction logs are generated by the Apache web server, Ilias CMS, MySQL database and PHP page processing.
+Specifically, the following server, application, database and network device audit log events are captured:
+- Apache access log: Contains a list of requests for your website that have bypassed Varnish.
+These requests include pages, theme files, and static media files.
+- Apache error log: Records any Apache-level issues.
+The issues reported here are usually caused by general server issues, including capacity problems, .htaccess problems, and missing files.
+- Ilias page request log: Records all Ilias page loads on your website.
+- Ilias log: Records Ilias-related actions on your website.
+The log is recorded on your server.
+- MySQL slow query log: Contains a list of MySQL queries that have taken longer than one second to complete.
+- PHP error log: Records any issues that occur during the PHP processing portion of a page load.
+Issues reported here are usually caused by a website’s code, configuration, or content.

 #### b

 ##### CivicActions